aleksispi/aleksispi.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a senior machine learning researcher at [RISE Research Institutes of Sweden](https://www.ri.se/sv/person/aleksis-pirinen), where my main research interest is to develop ML methodologies for environmental applications in a broad sense (e.g. climate adaptation and humanitarian aid causes).
-I conducted my doctoral studies in computer vision at the Faculty of Engineering, Lund University, under the supervision of [Cristian Sminchisescu](https://www.maths.lth.se/sminchisescu/), and successfully defended my PhD thesis [*Reinforcement Learning for Active Visual Perception*](https://lup.lub.lu.se/search/publication/6065e35e-b97b-44b8-97b0-a04fe3862a13) in June, 2021.
+I'm currently a senior machine learning researcher at [RISE Research Institutes of Sweden](https://www.ri.se/sv/person/aleksis-pirinen), where my main research interest is to develop ML methods for environmental applications in a broad sense (e.g. climate adaptation and humanitarian aid causes).
+Prior to joining [RISE](https://www.ri.se/en), I conducted my doctoral studies in computer vision at the [Faculty of Engineering, Lund University](https://www.lth.se/english/), under the supervision of [Cristian Sminchisescu](https://www.maths.lth.se/sminchisescu/), and successfully defended my PhD thesis [*Reinforcement Learning for Active Visual Perception*](https://lup.lub.lu.se/search/publication/6065e35e-b97b-44b8-97b0-a04fe3862a13) in June, 2021.
+I regularly review top-tier ML/CV conference and journal papers (CVPR 2017 - 2019; ICCV 2019; ECCV 2018; NeurIPS 2017; AAAI 2018, 2021; CoRL 2022 - 2023; IJCV 2019 - 2021).
+I've also served as a reviewer for the ISPRS Journal of Photogrammetry and Remote Sensing (2023).

 ## Publications and preprints
 [Fully Convolutional Networks for Dense Water Flow Intensity